microsoft/bonsai-gym/samples/gym-dssat-agriculture-sample/README.md

 1. Open folder `gym_dssat_pdi\docker_recipes`
 1. Modify Dockerfile_Debian_Bullseye, changing `https://gac.udc.es/~emilioj/bullseye.tgz` to `http://burgas.des.udc.es/gym-dssat/tarballs/bullseye.tgz` (apparently this file has been moved)
 1. Build with: `docker build -t "gym-dssat:debian-bullseye" -f Dockerfile_Debian_Bullseye .`
-1. Test with: `docker run gym-dssat:debian-bullseye`
+1. Test with: `docker run -it --rm gym-dssat:debian-bullseye`

 If this is working, you should see a series of fertilizing outputs with final output that looks like this: